-fototek1 Posted Saturday at 09:38 PM Author Posted Saturday at 09:38 PM 19 hours ago, earthdome said: We use a health care sharing membership.
+fototek1 Posted November 2 Author Posted November 2 19 hours ago, earthdome said: We use a health care sharing membership.
 It is more like what health insurance was 50 years ago.
 This works well if you don't have any chronic health problems which has expensive ongoing care.
 Costs a great deal less than the cheapest ACA plans.
 You are responsible for paying the bills then they reimburse you.
 More paperwork, etc. than traditional insurance but a big savings on cost.
 This works anywhere.
 They pay 100% after your deductible which can be as little as $500.
 For a health problem which cost over $50,000 we only had to pay $250.
 They cut our deductible in half once we got a second opinion for treatment.
 Search for Sedera health membership.
 Earthdome, This sounds like a great option.
 I will look into it.
 20 hours ago, scott h said: I have Tri-care, military retiree insurance, if that applies to you, I will be glad to go into more detail.
 But as to use, the way our system is set up with deductibles and co-pays, for day-to-day health stuff (prescription renewals, ingrown toenails, immunizations, periodic x-rays, stuff like t) We have found it more convenient and more inexpensive just to use a local doctor and pay cash.
 Thank goodness we have not had to use our insurance for major procedures thus far.
 Scott, I appreciate the offer for more detail but unfortunately I do not have military insurance benefits.
 1 Link to comment Share on other sites More sharing options...

-JJReyes Posted Sunday at 01:23 AM Posted Sunday at 01:23 AM My wife and I are retired, and we spend 3 or 4 months a year in the Philippines.
+JJReyes Posted November 3 Posted November 3 My wife and I are retired, and we spend 3 or 4 months a year in the Philippines.
 We have Medicare A & B, and private supplementary insurance that includes worldwide emergency coverage at 80/20 split.
 After 10 years of travel, we found out even the poorest countries offer excellent medical care, provided you or your medical insurance company are willing to pay.
 And the cost is much, much lower than the United States.
 Just arrived in the Philippines.
 We will see our local doctors for check-up during our visit.
 Regular physician is about $20 and a specialist around $30 per visit.
 The problem in the USA Medicare system is they use a "gatekeeper" system.
 For appointments with a specialist, you go to your primary care doctor and use the so-called "network" referral.
 Getting an appointment is likewise difficult and they will spend maybe 10 minutes or less with you.
 In getting appointments, my wife explains that we are foreigners visiting, will be paying cash, no receipts required, no paperwork for insurance reimbursement, no need for the senior discount.
 The doctors love it and more important, their office personnel have a no-hassle experience.
 She also brings little presents for the staff like sweets.
 3 1 Link to comment Share on other sites More sharing options...

 Recommended Posts